 Lisa is more interested in people than in conflict.
 “Most people think mediation is about conflict, [but] mediation is about people, and conflict happens when people are together.”
 She has always been drawn to work with people who are ‘hard to reach’ or ‘marginalized’, though she doesn’t like any of those words.
 “Words such as ‘marginalized’ are distancing.
 We have to say these are community members full stop.
 Our language really matters.”
 She believes that it’s easy for a mediator to unintentionally promote separation despite the desire to help.
 “If you start with ‘harder to reach’ in your head, it instantly colors how you deal with any group.”

 Her primary work within MBBI with the Kenya team is an ongoing effort to heal inter-tribal conflicts with the pastoralist society of rural Kenya.
-She described a tragic situation where, through the presence of guns, poverty, drought and interference from political and economic elites, the traditional cultural practices of the pastoral communities can spiral into killing, lethal retaliation, and deep rifts.
+She described a tragic situation where, through the presence of guns, poverty, drought, and interference from political and economic elites, the traditional cultural practices of the pastoral communities can spiral into the killing, lethal retaliation, and deep rifts.
 For generations in these communities, young men proved their bravery and brought honor to their community by practicing cattle-raiding from neighboring communities, for the communities this was a way of life.
 A balance was maintained, and people didn’t die.
 When weapons arrived many cattle raids became deadly, with community and family connections encouraging the young men to take acts of retaliation because of their grief.

 As a key member of the Kenya team, Lisa works with the pastoralist community to help slow and interrupt the cycle of violence.
 The Kenya team delivered a United States Institute of Peace funded program called Warriors to Peace Guardians.
 Through deep dialogue, mapping, and historical reconciliation, the MBBI team sought to help the young warriors, including former warriors who became professionals in city centers, women, and elders transform how they engaged with the conflict.
 When the funding for the project ended, one of the most essential tools to continue to support the Kenyan work has been “bearing witness” to the team members and communities experiences in Baringo County.
 Thanks to technology, Lisa and others based outside of Kenya have maintained contact via video calls, phone calls, and Facebook.